SkillsFundingAgency/das-apply-service/README.md

 - Create a Configuration table in your (Development) local Azure Storage account.
 - Add a row to the Configuration table with fields: PartitionKey: LOCAL, RowKey: SFA.DAS.ApplyService_1.0, Data: {The contents of the local config json file}.
 - Alter the SqlConnectionString value in the json to point to your database.
+- Grab the GovSignIn configuration json file from [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-shared-config/SFA.DAS.Apply.GovSignIn.json)
+- Create a Configuration table in your (Development) local Azure Storage account.
+- Add a row to the Configuration table with fields: PartitionKey: LOCAL, RowKey: SFA.DAS.Apply.GovSignIn_1.0, Data: {The contents of the local config json file}.

 ##### To run a local copy you will also require